bparanj/hivegrid.dev/README.md

 ## Ansible Playbooks

 Ansible is used as the provisioner in Packer.
 The playbooks are included in the master playbook.
 The master playbook is run by Packer to create a custom AMI from a base Ubuntu 22.04 image.
-The playbooks provide:
+The playbooks:

 - Install required packages on Ubuntu 22.04
 - Install and configure Fail2ban